Tomato-Basil Pull-Apart Rolls

 - Place, cut side down, in a parchment paper-lined 10-in. cast-iron skillet.
 Cover with a kitchen towel; let rise in a warm place until almost doubled, about 45 minutes.
 Preheat oven to 350°.

 - Bake until golden brown, 20-25 minutes.
 Remove rolls to a wire rack.
-Freeze option: Securely wrap cooled rolls in foil; place in a resealable plastic freezer bag.
+Freeze option: Securely wrap cooled rolls in foil; place in an airtight container.
 To use, partially thaw overnight in refrigerator.
 Reheat rolls, wrapped in foil, in a preheated 300° oven until warm, about 25 minutes.

 Nutrition Facts1 roll: 204 calories, 7g fat (2g saturated fat), 24mg cholesterol, 284mg sodium, 27g carbohydrate (3g sugars, 1g fiber), 7g protein.